On this page:

 Historically Underrepresented in Academia

 Students from groups that are historically underrepresented in academia will find a welcoming and inclusive community at Harvard Griffin GSAS.
-The Office of Culture, Community, and Engagement at Harvard Griffin GSAS works directly with a number of student organizations such as the W.E.B.
-Du Bois Graduate Society of Harvard Griffin GSAS and the Minority Biomedical Scientists Association of Harvard Griffin GSAS to create community through social, professional development, and scholarly activities.
-Interested students also have the opportunity to serve as culture, community, and engagement fellows working with the Office of Culture, Community, and Engagement to help with existing efforts and shape new initiatives.
+A number of student organizations such as the W.E.B.
+Du Bois Graduate Society of Harvard Griffin GSAS and Harvard Griffin GSAS Women in Science and Engineering Group (HGWISE) partner with us to help create community through social, professional development, and scholarly activities.
+Additional student groups can be found on the Engage platform.

 LGBTQIA+ Students